giantswarm/rfc/merging-configmaps-gitops/README.md

 ### Cons
 - Change in the intended design in app platform
 - Only sidestepping the issue, not really resolving it
-- Only one layer of overwrites possible
+- Only one layer of overlays possible

 ## Future work